luislo92/EDA-of-Financial-and-Insurance-Datasets/README.md

 # EDA-of-Financial-and-Insurance-Datasets
 Ipny and HTML files EDA Case Studies

-This repository contains 5 case studies of financial and insurance data.
+This repository contains several case studies of financial and insurance data.
 Each case requires a process of exploratory data analysis to understand the dataset and a feature engineering process to modify the dataset to make it ideal for modeling.
 The cases include problems in the data analysis, feature engineering, supervised learning and unsupervised learning spectrum.
-However, all of the cases share a common
+All of the cases share a common
 goal: identify anomalies.

 Here is a brief explanation of each case and its category: